 If that’s the retirement benefit, then the retirement benefit is all you’ll get.
 If the survivor benefit is higher, Social Security pays the retirement benefit first and tops it up to match the amount of the survivor benefit.

 Whether that survivor benefit exceeds your own Social Security payment will depend on the amount of your late spouse’s benefit and your own age and family situation.
 You are entitled to:

 - 100 percent of the deceased’s benefit if you have reached your full retirement age.
-(That's 66 for survivors born in 1957, 66 and 4 months for those born in 1958 and gradually rising to 67 over the next several years).
+(That's 66 and 2 months for survivors born in 1957, 66 and 4 months for those born in 1958 and gradually rising to 67 over the next several years.)

 - 71.5 percent to 99 percent if you are between 60 — in most cases, the earliest you can draw survivor benefits — and full retirement age.
 (If you are disabled, the minimum age is 50.)